-HECO 401 Economic Doctrines

-Survey of economic thought covering medieval thought, mercantilism, the Physiocrats and the classical school, early socialist thought, and Marxism, the marginalist school, the neoclassical school, mathematical economics, and some modern schools of economic thought.
+Credit Hour(s): 1 HECO 401 Economic Doctrines Survey of economic thought covering medieval thought, mercantilism, the Physiocrats and the classical school, early socialist thought, and Marxism, the marginalist school, the neoclassical school, mathematical economics, and some modern schools of economic thought.
 Prerequisites: HECO 301 and HECO 302 (C or better) or instructor's permission.
-Credit hours: 3

-HECO 403 Labor Economics

-Examines structure of labor markets and role of supply and demand in determining wage rates and workers' income.
+Credit Hour(s): 3 HECO 403 Labor Economics Examines structure of labor markets and role of supply and demand in determining wage rates and workers' income.
 Growth and present status of trade unions and their position in the American economy is an important part of course.
 Prerequisites: HECO 201 and HECO 202 (C or better).
-Credit hours: 3 location of economic activity in urban areas.
+Credit Hour(s): 3 HECO 404 Urban Economics location of economic activity in urban areas.
 Basic economic concepts required to analyze urban problems introduced within a cost-benefit framework.
 This framework used to analyze urban problems of poverty and race, housing, transportation, pollution, crime, and public finance.
 Emphasis on evaluating potential solutions to urban problems with respect to efficiency and equity.

-HECO 404 Urban Economics

 Prerequisites: HECO 201 and HECO 202 (C or better).
-Credit hours: 3

-HECO 405 International Economics

-Survey of international trade theory, international trade policy, foreign exchange markets and balance of payments, and the international monetary system.
+Credit Hour(s): 3 HECO 405 International Economics Survey of international trade theory, international trade policy, foreign exchange markets and balance of payments, and the international monetary system.
 Prerequisite: HECO 201 and 202 (C or better).
 Prerequisite/Corequisite: HECO 421.
-Credit hours: 3

-HECO 406 Public Finance

-Analysis and description of the role of the public sector in a market economy.
+HECO 406 Public Finance Analysis and description of the role of the public sector in a market economy.
 The course describes and evaluates techniques for improving efficiency in public activities and analyzes the effect of government spending and revenue collection upon resource allocation, the distribution of income, and incentives to work, save and invest.
 Prerequisites: HECO 201 and 202 (C or better).

-HECO 408 Special Topics in Economics

-An occasionally offered advanced-level course covering topics in economics not covered or covered in depth by regularly offered economics courses.
+HECO 408 Special Topics in Economics An occasionally offered advanced-level course covering topics in economics not covered or covered in depth by regularly offered economics courses.
 Typically taught in a seminar format.
-Credit hours: 3

-HECO 409 Directed Reading in Economics

-Directed and intensive study in a special area of economics.
+Credit Hour(s): 3 HECO 409 Directed Reading in Economics Directed and intensive study in a special area of economics.
 Prerequisite: Permission of department chairperson.
-Credit hours: 3

-HECO 410 Mathematical Economics

-An introduction to the mathematical methods that serve as the foundation of modern economy theory such as optimization, statics (equilibrium analysis) comparative statics, and dynamics utilizing the formalisms and methods of matrix algebra, differential and integral calculus, differential and difference equations.
+Credit Hour(s): 3 HECO 410 Mathematical Economics An introduction to the mathematical methods that serve as the foundation of modern economy theory such as optimization, statics (equilibrium analysis) comparative statics, and dynamics utilizing the formalisms and methods of matrix algebra, differential and integral calculus, differential and difference equations.
 Prerequisites: HECO 301, HECO 302, HMTH 161(C or better).
-Credit hours: 3

-HECO 412 Financial Economics

-An introduction to the fundamental theory and methods for pricing traded equity and debt.
+Credit Hour(s): 3 HECO 412 Financial Economics An introduction to the fundamental theory and methods for pricing traded equity and debt.
 The course will cover the central themes of modern finance including individual investment decisions under uncertainty, stochastic dominance, mean-variance theory, capital market equilibrium and asset valuation, arbitrage pricing theory, option pricing, and their potential application.
 Prerequisites: HECO 301, HECO 302, HMTH 161(C or better).
-Credit hours: 3

-HECO 421 Topics in Econometrics

-An advanced-level course treating topics in economics not covered or not covered in depth by regularly offered economics courses.
+Credit Hour(s): 3 HECO 421 Topics in Econometrics An advanced-level course treating topics in economics not covered or not covered in depth by regularly offered economics courses.
 Typically taught in a seminar format.
 Prerequisite: HECO 321.
 Corequisite: HECO 421L.
-Credit hours: 3 demonstrate a competency in econometric research and a written presentation of empirical analyses.
-Corequisite: HECO 421 Credit hours: 1

-HECO 421L Laboratory for Topics in Econometrics

-Supports analysis and research used in the writing of a research paper which is intended to

-EDUCATION Morehouse College Education Department
+HECO 421L Laboratory for Topics in Econometrics Supports analysis and research used in the writing of a research paper which is intended to demonstrate a competency in econometric research and a written presentation of empirical analyses.
+Corequisite: HECO 421 Education Morehouse College Education Department Department Chair:

-Dr. Nina Gilbert (Assistant Professor)
+Dr. Nina Gilbert (Assistant Professor) Faculty:

-Dr. Horace Ballenger (Assistant Professor); Dr. Muhsinah Morris (Senior Assistant Professor NTT)
+Dr. Horace Ballenger (Assistant Professor); Dr. Muhsinah Morris (Senior Assistant Professor NTT) Program overview: